MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-protection-recommendations-technical.md

 # Remediate EDR recommendations (MMA)

 Microsoft Defender for Cloud integrates natively with [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide endpoint detection and response (EDR) capabilities for machines connected to Defender for Cloud.

-Defender for Cloud assesses machines and provides recommendations to improve endpoint security.
-By remediating these recommendations, you can ensure that machines are running an EDR solutions, and that solutions are compliant and secure across all environments.
-EDR recommendations include:
+As part of these [integrated EDR capabilities](integration-defender-for-endpoint.md), Defender for Cloud agentlessly scans machines to assess whether they're running an EDR solutionץ The solution can be integrated Defender for Endpoint EDR, or a [supported third-party solution](integration-defender-for-endpoint.md#supported-edr-solutions).

+Based on EDR solution findings, Defender for Cloud makes EDR recommendations that include:

 - [Endpoint protection should be installed on your machines](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/4fb67663-9ab9-475d-b026-8c544cced439)
 - [Endpoint protection health issues should be resolved on your machines](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/37a3689a-818e-4a0e-82ac-b1392b9bb000)

+This article describes how to remediate these recommendations.

 > [!NOTE]
 > - Defender for Servers now uses agentless scanning to assess EDR settings.
-> - Agentless scanning replaces use of the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)), that's described in this article.
+> - Agentless scanning replaces use of the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)), as described in this article.
 > - The MMA is set to retire.
 Scanning using the MMA will be deprecated in November 2024.

 ## Recommendation conditions on EDR solutions